pmaji/data-science-toolkit/classification/logit/logistic_regression.md

 Final Model Selection (Progress Thus Far)
 =========================================

 Having created various models over the course of this analysis, we can take stock of where we are and compare what we have thusfar.
 From the running\_model\_synopsis\_table, shown above, we see that the DBSMOTE Lasso has the best sensitivity of all models.
 That said, our end goal should not just be to have a relatively predicitve model, but one that has some practical utility in the real world.
-As such, we'll look over the DBSMOTE Lasso and try to simplify it bit to end with something that is both easily explainable and practical.
+As such, we'll look over the DBSMOTE Lasso and try to simplify it a bit to end with something that is both easily explainable and practical.

 Trimming the Best Model Found Thus Far
 --------------------------------------